lino-framework/lino/docs/about/index.rst

 Luc Saffre, the author of Lino, is also the author of :term:`TIM`, a DOS-based framework for writing database applications for small enterprises.
-TIM is over 15 years old, but Luc lives from maintaining it and giving support to its users.
+TIM is over 15 years old, but Luc continues to live from maintaining it and giving support to its users.

 TIM users have relatively wide-spread profiles,